fccm/ocaml-chipmunk/README.txt

   You can choose between two available installations.
   'make install' will apply a manual installation, and 'make install_findlib' for the findlib users.
-  With the last one, you can compile stuff with:
+  Findlib users can compile stuff with:
-    ocamlfind ocamlc -linkpkg -package chipmunk foo.ml With manual install, just:
-    ocamlc -I +chipmunk chipmunk.cma foo.ml
+    ocamlfind ocamlc -linkpkg -package chipmunk foo.ml and for those who prefer the traditional way, just: ocamlc -I +chipmunk chipmunk.cma foo.ml

   You can use this binding, either under the terms